Sara’s Music Studio strives to provide quality music lessons by integrating a variety of teaching methods, activities, and technology.

 Please Note: There are no reimbursements for missed lessons and tuition is never adjusted unless the teacher cannot provide the promised number of lessons.
 See “Missed Lessons” for more details.

-Sara’s Music Studio accepts Checks, Cash, and Credit/Debit (Square).
+Sara’s Music Studio accepts Checks, Cash, and Credit/Debit (online payment).
 Invoices are sent out one week prior to payment dates.
-Online payments available upon request.

 Tuition reserves your weekly time slot and studio membership.
 It also covers the cost of: